zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 For more information about edit scopes and  managing unsaved edits, watch the video located at [https://aka.ms/portalfx/editscopes](https://aka.ms/portalfx/editscopes).

+1. Request an editscope from pdl
+1. Load an edit scope
+1. Load an edit scope from a data context
+1. EditScopeAccessor
+1. Create new objects and bind them to the editScope

 <a name="legacy-edit-scopes-request-an-editscope-from-pdl"></a>
 ### Request an editscope from pdl

-For an example of requesting an `editScope` from PDL, view the following code.
+The following sample code demonstrates requesting an `editScope` from PDL.
 The sample is also located at `<dir>\Client\V1\MasterDetail\MasterDetailEdit\MasterDetailEdit.pdl`.
 The `valid` is using the `section` object of the form to determine if the form is currently valid.
 This is not directly related to the edit scope, but will be relevant in the section named []().

 ```xml